 The point is, the person receiving the message needs to know it is intended for them.
 This message needs to be simple: offer one thing that will help your customer achieve what they want.
 Stick to only one solution, as too many will reduce clarity, confuse customers, and, ultimately, interfere with purchasing decisions.

 Next, the problem needs to be defined so that the hero can ultimately resolve it.
 Miller says customers experience three types of problems: external, internal, and philosophical.
 The external problem is the surface-level issue that the person experiences.
 For instance, say you own a cleaning company, and your hero is a busy, working mom in her mid-30s.
 Her external problem is that her home is always in a state of disarray.
 The internal problem is how the external problem makes her feel.
 It’s why the problem matters.
 In this case, the problem matters because it makes her feel guilty and anxious.
 The philosophical problem is typically a limiting belief that prevents a person from solving their issue in the first place.
 For this example, it might be: “It’s wrong to spend money on something I should be doing myself.”

+Defining the problem in this way helps you clarify your message so customers feel prompted to learn more.
 After the hero’s problem is clearly illustrated, it’s time to extend a helping hand.